patnala-varalakshmi/patnala-varalakshmi/README.md

 - AWS Solutions Architect Certification

-To know more about me professionally, You can connect me at - [LinkedIn](https://www.linkedin.com/in/varalakshmipatnala)
+To know more about me professionally, You can connect to me at - [LinkedIn](https://www.linkedin.com/in/varalakshmipatnala)